 Tips for Fooling Public Land Turkeys

-- Locate less pressured gobblers- There are areas on public land, that has less pressure
+- Locate less pressured gobblers- Find the areas with less pressure when hunting public land turkeys

 - Plan your hunt- Planning your hunt before opening morning can make all the difference